acguln/1920_ITP4915M_assignment/README.md

 # 1920_ITP4915M_assignment
-Copyright @ ©Acguln, Ken Lo 2020.
+Copyright @ ©acguln, Ken Lo 2020.
 Any reproduction or illegal distribution of the content in any form will result in immediate action against the person concerned.

 -This is for teaching purposes.